agamemnus/Cordova-Google-Play-Token/README.md

 googleplaytoken
 ==================

-Get an access token from Google using the Google Play Services and Android APIs, and then use that access token in a Javascript program.
+Get an access token from Google using the Google Play Services API and Android API, and then use that access token in a Javascript program.

 This is useful for accessing a user's Google or Google Play user data in Cordova apps or games.